MateuszJanduraUszu/mjmem/docs/reference/block_allocator/block_allocator-resource.md

 ## Remarks

-The function returns the associated [resource](../pool_resource/pool_resource.md), which is a preallocated memory block managed by the allocator for quick fixed-size allocations.
+The function retrieves the associated [resource](../pool_resource/pool_resource.md), which is a preallocated memory block managed by the allocator for quick fixed-size allocations.

 ## Requirements